-\begin{prop} Let $F \in \Obj(\D^b_{\R c}(\kk_\R))$ then there exists a unique decomposition up to isomorphism $F \simeq F_C\oplus F_R \oplus F_L$ such that : \begin{enumerate} \item The cohomology objects of $F_C$ are direct sums of constant sheaves over intervals of type $C$, \item The cohomology objects of $F_R$ are direct sums of constant sheaves over intervals of type $R$, \item The cohomology objects of $F_L$ are direct sums of constant sheaves over intervals of type $L$. \end{enumerate}
+\begin{prop} For $F \in \D^b_{\R c}(\kk_\R)$, there exists a decomposition, unique up to isomorphism, $F \simeq F_C\oplus F_R \oplus F_L$ such that: \begin{enumerate} \item the cohomology objects of $F_C$ are direct sums of constant sheaves over intervals of type $C$, \item the cohomology objects of $F_L$ are direct sums of constant sheaves over intervals of type $L$, \item the cohomology objects of $F_R$ are direct sums of constant sheaves over intervals of type $R$.